What even is AI anyway?

 What do I mean when I say AI?

 I hope through reading this that you can see there is a melting pot of ideas and heritage in Artificial Intelligence and its component ideas.
 What do I see in my mind when people ask me about AI?
-Well I see HAL from 2001 a space odyssey, complex predicaments from iRobot, Ghost in the Shell internet consciousnesses, and more besides.
+Well I see HAL from 2001 a space odyssey, complex logical predicaments from iRobot, Ghost in the Shell internet consciousnesses, and more besides.
 However, how do I think about AI?
-I concern myself mostly with genetic algorithms, Machine Learning and games mostly.
+I concern myself mostly with genetic algorithms, Machine Learning and state machines and trees for games.
 Why?
 Because they are both close at hand, interesting and hugely beneficial.
 Whether AGI, super-intellegence is a boon or bane is totally unclear currently.

 Quotes from the podcast in response to the question: what is AI to you?